saltyorg/docs/docs/reference/plex-autoscan-config.md

     source sb_gd/bin/activate
     python sb_pas.py
     ```

+    This is assuming you've setup the virtual environment as described in the last step of the [scripted rclone method](rclone-manual.md)

     If that doesn't work, update to the latest version of the files from the repo with `git pull` and try again.

 1. Next, you will need to authorize Google Drive.
 To do so, run the following command: